-Qualitative Aspects of Accounting Practice
+Qualitative Aspects of Accounting Practices

 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by the County are described in Note 2 to the financial statements.
-As discussed in Note 2 to the financial statements, the County adopted Governmental Accounting Standards Board (GASB) Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, during the fiscal year ended June 30, 2020.
+The significant accounting policies used by the County are described in Note 1 to the financial schedules.
+No new accounting policies were adopted and the application of existing policies was not changed during the year ended June 30, 2021.
 We noted no transactions entered into by the County during the year for which there is a lack of authoritative guidance or consensus.
-All significant transactions have been recognized in the financial statements in the proper period.
+All significant transactions have been recognized in the financial schedules in the proper period.

-Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
-Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimates affecting the County's financial statements were:
+Accounting estimates are an integral part of the financial schedules prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
+Certain accounting estimates are particularly sensitive because of their significance to the financial schedules and because of the possibility that future events affecting them may differ significantly from those expected.
+There were no estimates that affected the County's Schedule of Source and Status of Cash and the Schedule of Budget and Expenditures of the grants funded by Cal OES.